Your cart is currently empty!

-I try to encourage my kids to sit down to three meals a day and keep snacking to a minimum, but this is often not realistic.
+I encourage my kids to sit down to three meals a day and keep snacking to a minimum, but this is often not realistic.
 My mom’s most popular post ever is this one, which provides “recipes” for ten super simple, truly healthful snacks for kids.
 I know this list has been a game-changer for many of us, but what about those times when we don’t even have time to slice a carrot, let alone make kale chips?

-Here’s a round-up of my ten favorite, totally guilt-free, packaged snacks.
-These aren’t just Okay Stuff in my opinion–they are truly the Good Stuff, making me feel great if my kids eat any of them as part of their dinner!
+These healthy snacks aren’t just Okay Stuff, in my opinion–they are truly the Good Stuff, making me feel great if my kids eat any of them as part of a meal!

-1: Brami Snacking Lupini Beans
+1. Brami Snacking Lupini Beans

 With no weird oils or preservatives, Brami’s lupini beans are a Mediterranean snack with more protein and fiber than most beans and nuts (and without the soy concerns of edamame).